mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 In the SDH, you will change into a gown, robe, and slippers.
 When you are ready, you will be taken to Interventional Radiology.

 #### The Procedure
-<div class="image-placeholder"><p>A diagram or image showing the incision and placement of the catheter.
+<div class="image-placeholder"><p>Image Placeholder: A diagram or image showing the incision and placement of the catheter.
 The text is quite intimidating, so it'd be good to show the procedure in reasonable detail to allay fears.</p></div>

 The placement of the catheter should take about 30 minutes.
 First, an IV line will be started and you will be given some medication through the IV line to control pain and any anxiety; the medication will relax you.
 Your blood pressure, heart rate, breathing, and oxygen levels will be monitored during your procedure.